apache/gravitino/docs/lakehouse-iceberg-catalog.md

 When you use the Gravitino with Trino.
 You can pass the Trino Iceberg connector configuration using prefix `trino.bypass.`.
 For example, using `trino.bypass.iceberg.table-statistics-enabled` to pass the `iceberg.table-statistics-enabled` to the Gravitino Iceberg catalog in Trino runtime.

+When you use the Gravitino with Spark.
+You can pass the Spark Iceberg connector configuration using prefix `spark.bypass.`.
+For example, using `spark.bypass.iceberg.config.resources` to pass the `iceberg.config.resources` to the Spark Iceberg connector in Spark runtime.

 #### JDBC catalog

 If you are using JDBC catalog, you must provide `jdbc-user`, `jdbc-password` and `jdbc-driver` to catalog properties.